needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ui-setup.md

 ![ui-event-system-setup](images/ui-event-system-setup.png)

 ## Canvas
 All UI elements exist in the canvas.
 In the XR Interaction Toolkit, a user can only interact with canvases that have their **Render Mode** set to **World Space**.
-The XR Interaction Toolkit package contains a new component (pictured below) called the Tracked Device Graphic Raycaster.
+The XR Interaction Toolkit package contains a new component (pictured below) called the **Tracked Device Graphic Raycaster**.
 This component lets you use 3D tracked devices to highlight and select UI elements in that canvas.

 ![ui-canvas-setup](images/ui-canvas-setup.png)

+## Checking for UI Occlusion
+When using the **Tracked Device Graphic Raycaster** with the canvas components, you may run into situations where non-UI objects exist in front of the UI elements.
+The natural behavior would be for the non-UI object to block access to the UI.
+To support this behavior, enable **Check For 3D Occlusion** for 3D objects to block the ray from UI behind it.
+Enable **Check For 2D Occlusion** if you make use of 2D physics and those 2D objects should block the ray in a similar way.

+> [!IMPORTANT]
+> These occlusion options are turned off by default to save on performance.
+Be aware that each of these checkboxes performs additional ray casts to find 3D and 2D occlusion objects.